 - Amazon Firestick TV

-Since you can also use now 10 separate devices at the same time with a single license, IPVanish should be able to satisfy most users with this arsenal.
-Even if this VPN lacks the browser extensions at the moment, we believe that it’s still a good choice to consider for streaming HD videos, torrenting, and online gaming.
+Since you can now use 10 separate devices at a time with a single license, IPVanish is a good choice even for users with multiple devices or families.
+Even if this VPN doesn’t have browser extensions at the moment, we believe that it’s still a good choice for streaming HD videos, torrenting, and online gaming.

 Pricing: the Golden Mean paradox

-For many, pricing is the most important factor while others may prioritize security or speed over the costs of the service.
-While generally speaking, the Golden Mean means the best possible or the ideal moderate position between two extremes, when talking about pricing, it may not indicate an advantage.
-Not, when you are looking for the lowest price.
+For many, pricing is the most important factor, while others may prioritize security or speed as their determining criteria.
+While the Golden Mean generally means the best possible position between two extremes, it may not indicate an advantage when we talk about pricing.
+Not when you are looking for the lowest price.

 Here are the IPVanish pricing plans: